projectdiscovery/subfinder/README.md

-   -pc, -provider-config string  provider config file (default "$HOME/.config/subfinder/provider-config.yaml") -r string[]                   comma separated list of resolvers to use -rL, -rlist string            file containing list of resolvers to use -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder
+   -pc, -provider-config string  provider config file (default "$HOME/.config/subfinder/provider-config.yaml") -r string[]                   comma separated list of resolvers to use -rL, -rlist string            file containing list of resolvers to use -nW, -active                  display active subdomains only (remove wildcard) -proxy string                 http proxy to use with subfinder

 DEBUG: